Eosinophil count - absolute

 Why the Test is Performed

 You will have this test to see if you have abnormal results from a blood differential test.
-This test may also be done if the doctor thinks you may have a specific disease.
+This test may also be done if the provider thinks you may have a specific disease.

 This test may help diagnose: